Polarised W+j production at the LHC: a study at NNLO QCD accuracy: Results

-Both polarisations are fitted independently using a $\chi^2$ fit for each of the 7 scales.
+where $\eps^i_\text{off-shell} = \sqrt{\sigma^i_{\text{off-shell}} / L}$ is the luminosity-projected error on the off-shell differential distribution, $\eps^i_{\text{pol},j}$ are the Monte-Carlo errors of the polarised calculation $j$, and $\alpha_j$ are the fitting coefficients.
 We also combine distributions of both signatures, treating polarisation fractions as charge-independent.
 This choice is based on the extreme proximity of the corresponding fractions in \refta{tab:fiducial_xsec}.
 For each of the scale choices, we obtain $1\sigma$ and $2\sigma$ confidence regions in the $f_\text{L}-f_\text{T}$ plane.
 The envelop of all such regions then serves as a proxy for theoretical uncertainty of the result.
 NLO and NNLO predictions differ not only in the size of the scale uncertainty, but also in the variation of the normalised distribution shapes, which affects the spread of fits at different scale choices.
 To compare the two, we present fits performed using NLO predictions on the left and NNLO predictions on the right.
 The $1\sigma$ and $2\sigma$ confidence regions maintain their form which is defined by the errors of the data that is being fit, but the spread of the fits changes.
-To show how the result of the fit compares with our results from polarised cross section calculations, we present the error bar corresponding corresponding to polarisation fractions in \refta{tab:fiducial_xsec} and its theoretical uncertainty.
-When using the \emph{mock data}, we use a combined uncertainty that takes into account both higher-order corrections and statistical Monte Carlo fluctuations.
+To show how the result of the fit compares with our results from polarised cross section calculations, we present the error bar corresponding to polarisation fractions in \refta{tab:fiducial_xsec} and its theoretical uncertainty.

 The fit using the polar emission angle of the charged lepton is presented in \reffi{fig:fit_cosTheta}.
-The uncertainty on the longitudinal fraction estimated from the fit shrinks by a factor of 2 at NNLO and is determined by the size of the ellipse, while the shape variation is drastically reduced.
+The uncertainty on the longitudinal fraction estimated from the fit shrinks by 50\% at NNLO and is determined by the size of the ellipse, while the shape variation is drastically reduced.
 This observable has the highest power to discern polarisations and thus yields the lowest uncertainty.
 As we observed, the shape variation is generally greatly reduced at NNLO, in comparison to NLO, but interestingly, the LO shape variation is also very small.
 Its fit, however, would be completely meaningless given the large $K$-factors.